CityScope/cityscope.github.io/docsite/docs/backend/CityIO.md

 ---
 # What is CityIO?

-- data-hub (dump?) to have several clients work together
+- data-hub to have several clients work together

 - (lower case)architecture to enforce collaboration within network